team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `removeBackgroundColor` function from the module where it's defined.
+1. We import the `removeBackgroundColor` function (assuming it's in a separate file).

-2. We define an async `main` function to use the `await` keyword.
+2. We define an async `main` function to use `await` with the asynchronous `removeBackgroundColor` function.

-3. We specify the `inputPath` (the path to the original image), `outputPath` (where the processed image will be saved), `targetColor` (the background color to remove, in this case white), and a `colorThreshold` (to allow for slight variations in the background color).
+3. We specify the `inputPath` of the original image and the `outputPath` for the processed image.
+4. We set the `targetColor` to remove (in this case, white).
+5. We set a `colorThreshold` to allow for some variation in the background color.

-4. We call the `removeBackgroundColor` function with these parameters inside a try/catch block to handle any potential errors.
+6. We call the `removeBackgroundColor` function with these parameters.
+7. If successful, we log a success message; otherwise, we catch and log any errors.

-5. Finally, we call the `main` function to execute our code.
+8. Finally, we call the `main` function to execute our code.

-Remember to adjust the paths, target color, and color threshold as needed for your specific use case.
-Also, ensure that you have the necessary dependencies installed (like `jimp`) before running the code.
+Remember to replace 'path/to/input/image.jpg' and 'path/to/output/image.png' with your actual file paths.
+Also, adjust the `targetColor` and `colorThreshold` as needed for your specific image.

 # encodeImage index.js
 ## Imported Code Object